Seraphinite Gemstone Meaning and Properties

 Clinochlore comes in several varieties, each with unique characteristics.
 While Seraphinite is usually green in color – and many other forms of clinochlore come in green hues, potentially with a yellow or olive tint – you can also find clinochlore in shades of bluish-green, blackish-green, white, and pink.
 If chromium is present, it may even exhibit lilac coloring.

 Generally, only two chlorite minerals are considered gem quality: Kammererite and Seraphinite.
-When Seraphinite is polished, it tends to have a nice luster, ranging from pearly to vitreous, depending on the specific Seraphinite gemstone piece and how it’s cut and polished.
+When gem variety of Seraphinite is polished, it tends to have a nice luster, ranging from pearly to vitreous, depending on the specific Seraphinite gemstone piece and how it’s cut and polished.

 If you’re wondering, “How does Seraphinite form?” its structure is highly dense and fine-grained.
 As a result, it serves as a strong base for carvings, though it’s also used for other decorative purposes, including in jewelry pieces.